 We would like to invite you to journey with us so that our supported charities can continue to help beneficiaries like Joo Phiau on a long term basis.
 Thank you for your support in creating a better tomorrow and a brighter future, as One.

 We are a fund-raising and engagement arm of the National Council of Social Service (NCSS).
 As such, our role and purpose are aligned with NCSS to ensure that every person has the opportunity to live a life of dignity to his or her fullest potential within our society.
 We raise funds to support social service organisations so that they can do what they are best at - caring for and serving the less advantaged.
 Community Chest was established in 1983 with a simple yet vital mission - to raise funds for the many social service organisations of the nation.
 It is about raising funds from the community for the community in need.
 Social service organisations supported by Community Chest are then able to do what they are best at - providing critical social service programmes to help children with special needs, youths-at-risk, adults with disabilities, frail and lonely elderly, families facing difficulties and persons with mental health issues.
-Over the years, Community Chest has built an enduring trust and partnership with many organisations, foundations and individuals and raised millions of much-needed dollars that enabled us to care for our beneficiaries.
-At the heart of it all is our Patron-in-Chief, President Tony Tan Keng Yam, who will be lending his support to our fund-raising social service organisations.
+Over the years, we have built an enduring trust and partnership with many organisations, foundations and individuals, enabling and empowering the social service users under our care to lead fulfilling lives.
+At the heart of it all is our Patron-in-Chief, President Halimah Yacob, who will be lending her support to our social service organisations.